8

 Gran tourer Ferrari FF

-Perhaps the most interesting thing about the FF is the absence of a direct rival.
-Probably the closest competitor is the Bentley Continental GT, but in truth they are very different cars.
+Perhaps the most interesting thing about the FF was the absence of a direct rival.

-The Bentley is heavier, more obviously four-wheel drive, and not as agile or fun to drive.
+The Bentley was heavier, more obviously four-wheel drive, and not as agile or fun to drive.

-Then there's the fact that the Ferrari is remarkably well packaged, with plenty of interior space (yes, it really seats four), a decent load bay, and a refined and comfortable cabin.
+Then there was the fact that the Ferrari was remarkably well packaged, with plenty of interior space, a decent load bay, and a refined and comfortable cabin.

-For some the FF may be too big, too heavy, and with its four-wheel-drive safety catch, even too conservative to offer a proper Ferrari fix.
+For some, it might be too big, too heavy, and with its four-wheel-drive safety catch, even too conservative to offer a proper Ferrari fix.

 Matt Prior